After 25 million dollars and three years of renovations, Toronto’s East End has a bonafide food and drink destination.

 8. Allen’s: 143 Danforth Avenue, 416-463-3086

-Allen’s is not your typical Irish pub.
-They are known for their selection of burgers which are made with grass fed beef.
+Stick to what Allen’s is known for: Their selection of incredible grass fed burgers.
 For a classic bar atmosphere sit inside, otherwise request a table on their gorgeous willow tree shaded back patio.
+Allen’s is not your typical pub.

 7. Batifole: 744 Gerrard Street East, 416-462-9965